The Framework: A Universe That Never Closes

 VI.
 Evolution

-Evolution is classical navigation through basin space: variation probes basins, selection favors deeper ones, heritability reinforces them.
+Evolution is navigation through basin space: variation probes basins, selection favors deeper ones, heritability reinforces them.
 The trajectory from chemistry to consciousness is no directed quest; it is the statistical gradient toward more stable, more recursive coherence.

-VII.
+VIII.
 Consciousness

 Consciousness exists in classical space — fully asymptoted, existing in time, thinking in sequence, anchored in a body that is the universe’s accumulated history.